Ninavd/tumor-dynamics-abm/README.md

 Project on ABM tumor growth for the Agent-Based Modeling course at the UvA 2023-2024 (group 15).

 We present an agent-based tumor growth model grounded in the [Mesa](https://mesa.readthedocs.io/en/stable/) framework.
 Simulations can  be run via the CLI or interactively in the browser.
 Results are visualized with animations and/or plots and can be saved to csv for further analysis.
-The model is based on [this paper](https://www.nature.com/articles/srep17992) by Chen et al. and was expanded by adding a Voronoi tesselation to the underlying tissue distribution.
+The model is based on [this paper](https://www.nature.com/articles/srep17992) by Chen et al. and was expanded by adding a Voronoi tesselation to the underlying tissue distribution and performing a sensitivity analysis.

 ## Installation
 To get started, clone the repository and install the required packages: